Chinese Souls

-Chinese Souls #2 is a quilt by American artist Nancy Crow, located at the Indianapolis Museum of Art, in Indianapolis, Indiana, United States.
+Chinese Souls #2 is a quilt by American artist Nancy Crow, located at the Indianapolis Museum of Art, in Indianapolis, Indiana.
 It was created in 1992 as part of a series of memorial quilts she began in response to an atrocity she witnessed in China in 1990.

 Description

 Chinese Souls #2 is made of resist-dyed fabric which has been embroidered, machine-pieced, and quilted.
 The dying process created the circular patterns and rich array of hues.
 The spiraling embroidery adds energy to the composition.
 This combination of vivid colors, striking patterns, and social commentary is typical of Crow's work.

 Crow performed the initial dying of the fabric, which was then resist-dyed by Lunn Fabrics.
 Crow cut and pieced the quilt alone in her studio, still hearing the cries of the condemned.
 She stopped frequently to weep.
 She then embroidered the quilt with the help of Marla Hattabaugh, Suzanne Keller, and Maria Magisano.
 Hattabaugh performed the hand-quilting according to the pattern created by Crow.